ashah2012/ashah2012.github.io/_posts/2018-10-07-spring-boot-starter.markdown

 tags: microservice
 ---

-In this short guide, I'll explore how to setup a `spring boot` project.
-I will be using  `maven` as my dependency management tool.
-Spring Boot is says in their official site that they're compatible with Apache Maven 3.2 or above.
+In this short guide, I'll be exploring how to **setup a Spring Boot project**.
+I will be using  *Maven* as my dependency management tool.
+Spring Boot says in their official site that they're compatible with Apache Maven 3.2 or above.
 So make sure if you're following this, you've the right version of Maven installed.

-## Pom.xml
+## Project POM

-In my Spring Boot application, in `pom.xml` I added the following lines:
+In `pom.xml` I added the following lines:

 ```xml
 <!-- Inherit defaults from Spring Boot -->